xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 $hash{TEXT[,HASH]}
-    unique ID for ``TEXT`` string using the hashing algorithm specified by ``HASH`` which defaults to MD5.
+    unique ID for ``TEXT`` string using the hashing algorithm specified by ``HASH``.
 Currently, this command only supports MD5 which yields a 128-bit hash sequence serialised as 32 hexadecimal characters.

 $highlight{TEXT,LIST[,OPEN[,CLOSE]]}
 	html escape string (<>&, etc) and highlight any terms from ``LIST``